herreriasjose/bypass/README.md

 # Bypass

-A Chrome extension to get URLs from any website painlessly.
+A Chrome extension to get obfuscated resources from any website painlessly.

 ## Installing